sonamsamdupkhangsar/token-filter/README.md

   - path: /api/scope/read
     scopes: message.read, message.write
 ```
+It can also enforce that paths contain Oauth2 scopes within the access-token as well.
+In the above example the first "health" endpoint will be permitted for GET and POST Http methods.
+However, the path `/api/scope/read` will require those 2 scopes in jwt token.

-This token-filter library can also request access-token to be created from the spring authorization server using `Client Credentials Flow` token.
+This token-filter library can filter or forward the access-token to downstream services.
+It can also request access-token to be created from the spring authorization server using `Client Credentials Flow` token.
 This can be done
 using the following configuration example:

 ```